anthonyam12/ns-lstm/README.md

 # Heteroscedastic ANN
 An ensemble method where each ANN is trained on a subset of the data.
 The prediction is based on each networks (weighted) predictions.

+OR

+An ensemble method in which a set of ANNs are trained on some subset of the data to approximate different functions.
+The problem with complex, heteroscedastic data is that the function generating the data changes throughout time.
+That is, the statistical properties of the data generating function are non-constant.
+This approach essentially aims to train NNs to model each function as they cahange through time.
+A congregating method such as another NN or k-nearest neighbors is used to get the predictions of future values.

+In this case, each neural network will be in a dictionary which ties its statistical properties to itself (key=statistical properties, value=NNs).

 --------

 # Description